-The Rights Shares shall be offered on a pre-emptive rights basis to Eligible Shareholders of the Company as of the Record Date of [November 8, 2024].
+The Rights Shares shall be offered on a pre-emptive rights basis to Eligible Shareholders of the Company as of the Record Date of November 8, 2024.
 The Principal Shareholder beneficially owns an aggregate of 193,868,0294 of the Company's Common Shares, representing 67.61% of the outstanding Common Shares of the Company as of August 31, 2024.
-Subject to compliance with applicable laws, rules and regulations of the SEC and the PSE, including but not limited to, the 2015 implementing rules and regulations of the Securities Regulation Code, the Principal Shareholder has agreed to subscribe for its Entitlement Shares during the First Round of the Offer for up to [34,814,624] Rights Shares.
+Subject to compliance with applicable laws, rules and regulations of the SEC and the PSE, including but not limited to, the 2015 implementing rules and regulations of the Securities Regulation Code, the Principal Shareholder has agreed to subscribe for its Entitlement Shares during the First Round of the Offer for 33,833,861 Rights Shares.
 The Principal Shareholder also has the option to subscribe to Additional Rights Shares in the Second Round of the Offer under the same terms and conditions as any other Eligible Shareholder, up to amounts as may be permissible under applicable law.
-Subscriptions of the Principal Shareholder in the Rights Offer.
+Subscriptions of the Principal Shareholder to Additional Rights Shares shall have no preference over the subscriptions of any other Eligible Shareholder in the Rights Offer.